jeffreypaul15/Sunpy3D/proposal.md

 ### Commitments

-I study at university but it takes about 7-8 hours of my day and my academic load is very less.
+I study at university which takes about 7-8 hours of my day and my academic load is very less.
-I am open to working full time **~40 hours per week** and if required can work more if required.
+I am open to working full time **~25-30 hours per week** and can work more if required.
-I don't have any plans for the Summer and I will be fully focusing on GSoC with SunPy.
+I don't have any plans for the Summer and I will be fully focusing on contribution and GSoC with SunPy.

 ### Eligibility